mohammedX6/logging-system/README.md

    - Active request counter decreases
    - Additional log entry is created

-5. Promtail detects the new log entries and sends them to Loki
+5. Logs are sent directly to Loki via the Winston Loki transport

 6. Prometheus scrapes the updated `/metrics` endpoint on its next interval